tudat-team/tudat-developer-docs/source/topics/devops/code_collaboration.rst

     ^^^

+    With the ``developer-primer`` repository :cite:p:`developer-primer0.0.1`,
-    With the `Developer Primer`_ repository, ensure that the ``develop`` branch is checked out, and create a new local feature branch with your Github username as the feature name.
+    ensure that the ``develop`` branch is checked out, and create a new local feature branch with your Github username as the feature name.

     .. code-block:: console